-After filling histograms, when running at a suitable beam repitition rate, each detector's Time-of-Flight spectra's target peak is fit with a Gaussian.
+After filling histograms, when running at a suitable beam repitition rate, each detector's ToF spectra's target peak is fit with a Gaussian - red curve on the ToF spectra in Figures 7 and 8.
 To do this, the maximum bin between 49 and 55 ns is found and used as the seed value for the mean of the Gaussian fit.
 The amplitude seed value is 1000 counts, and the sigma seed value is 1 ns, both chosen heuristically.
 The fit is restricted to the 49 to 55 ns range.
 The default ROOT TH1 class fitter is used - a Chi^2 function minimized using Minuit and the MIGRAD minimizer.
-Figure 7 shows run 8545, Left detector Time-of-Flight spectra fit with a Gaussian in light red.
 From this fit, the time-window that "good" Mott scattering events from the target foil occur within is determined as from (mean - 2 sigma) to (mean + 2 sigma).
 The choice of this +/- 2 sigma window about the mean is explained in detail in section Time-of-Flight Cuts.

-Next, the uncut, "raw" energy spectra are Time-of-Flight cut - for each Left, Right, Up, Down detector, a new energy histogram is filled, but only if the event occurs within our specified time-window.
-Figure 8 shows run 8545's Left E-detector's uncut spectra in gray, and Time-of-Flight cut spectra in blue.
-Note the reduction in number of events, from 255709 (as can be found on figures 1-7) to 221413 - we've cut away ~13% of all events.
+Then, the uncut, "raw" energy spectra are Time-of-Flight cut - for each Left, Right, Up, Down detector, a new energy histogram is filled, but only if the event occurs within our specified time-window.
+Figures 7 and 8 show uncut energy spectra in gray and corresponding ToF-cut spectra in blue.

 When making Mott measurements with beam repitition rates of 249.5 MHz or 499 MHz, typical CEBAF repitition rates, the beam bunches are temporally spaced too close together to resolve a target scattering peak in the Time-of-Flight spectra.
-In this case, a flag can be passed to the analysis code to forgo the fit and subsequent cut.
+In this case, a flag can be passed to the analysis code to forgo the fit and subsequent ToF cut.

-Next, ToF-cut energy spectra (or simply "raw" energy spectra if no ToF-cuts are possible or wanted) are horizontally normalized such that their peaks each line up at a specified energy channel "center," chosen to be 8000.
+Next in the first-loop subroutine, ToF-cut energy spectra (or simply "raw" energy spectra if no ToF-cuts are possible or wanted) are horizontally normalized such that their peaks each line up at a specified energy channel "center," chosen to be 8000.
 This is implemented by calculating a 'squeeze fraction' equal to the center of the bin that the maximum count value occurs at divided by the channel to center on.
 Then, any bin edge or bin center can be calculated simply as:

-NewBin = (MaxCountBinCenter / center) OldBin
+NewBin = (MaxCountBinCenter / center) \ OldBin

 thereby squeezing/centering our four different detector energy spectra about a chosen channel.
 Figure 9 shows unnormalized horizontally ToF-cut energy spectra from run 8545 in gray, and horizontally normalized ToF-cut energy spectra in blue.
 Figure 10 then shows the horizontally normalized, ToF-cut energy spectra of each of the four detectors atop one another.

-In Figure 10, because both helicity-states are present in each of the four detectors, an asymmetry in Left/Right or Up/Down detector pairs is not apparent.
+Because both helicity-states are present in each of the four detectors, an asymmetry in Left/Right or Up/Down detector pairs is not apparent.

 Next, each of the four detectors' horizontally normalized, potentially ToF-cut, energy spectra is fit with a Gaussian.
 The mean is given the "center" bin used to horizontally normalize about as its seed value, meanwhile the amplitude and sigma are each given a seed value heuristically determined to be 300.
 The fit is restricted to +/-500 channels about the "center" bin.
 Again, the default ROOT TH1 fitter is used.
 Figure 11 shows run 8545's Left detector energy spectra, ToF-cut, horizontally normalized about channel 8000, fit with a Gaussian in magenta.
-From the returned fit parameters, a "good" elastic scatterings off the target foil energy window is determined as from (mean - ($\frac{1}{2}$)sigma) to (mean + 2sigma).
+From the returned fit parameters, a "good" elastic scatterings off the target foil energy window is determined as from (mean - ( $\frac{1}{2}$ )\sigma) to (mean + 2\sigma).
 The choice of this -0.5 to +2 sigma about the mean energy window is explained in detail in section Energy Cuts.